An easy, sweet 2-Ingredient Fudge recipe that melts in your mouth with a delicious chocolatey and chewy texture.

 This method is my favorite, even if it takes a little bit of time to firm up the fudge.
 The reason why I love setting fudge at room temperature are:

 - Best fudge texture – The fudge will have the perfect texture and temperature.
-At the first bite, it bursts in chocolate flavors.
+On the first bite, it bursts into chocolate flavors.
 It’s not cold, and it’s sweet and chewy.

 - Amazing shine – The chocolate won’t lose its shine at room temperature.
 It makes a much more beautiful fudge.